althea-net/guac_rs/docs/new-spec.md

 - `HTTP 201 NO CONTENT`

 Notification succeed.
-Changed the state properly.
+B knows that the channel is opened already, and the state will be updated after that to `Created`.

 ## Contract layer